 Year(s) Line

 1990 and 1991 48

 1992 and 1993 22

-1994 and 1995 18
+1994, 1995, and 1996 18

-If you computed adjusted minimum tax from tax years beginning in 1990, 1991, 1992 or 1993, and if you had an add back for a net operating loss, you must complete column C to compute your NOL component.
-To compute the net operating loss (NOL) component, recalculate the adjusted minimum tax (from Form CT-3-ATT, line 48 or 22, whichever year applies), but without the add back of the net operating loss deduction.
+If you computed adjusted minimum tax from tax years beginning in 1990, 1991, 1992 or 1993, and if you had an addback for a net operating loss, you must complete column C to compute your NOL component.
+To compute the net operating loss (NOL) component, recalculate the adjusted minimum tax (from Form CT-3-ATT, line 48 or 22, whichever applies), but without the addback of the net operating loss deduction.
 Enter the result in column C. Subtract the amount in column B from column C to determine your NOL component.
 If a net operating loss deduction was not added back for any of the years listed, make no entry in column C and enter "0" on line 21, column D.

-Schedule B, Part III Application of Minimum Tax
+Schedule B, Part III

+Application of Minimum Tax Credit

-Credit - The minimum tax credit can be used to reduce your franchise tax only if the tax is based on your entire net income base.
+The minimum tax credit can be used to reduce your franchise tax only if the tax is based on your entire net income base.
 The amount of credit is the adjusted minimum tax computed in Schedule B, Part I, for all prior years, less any amount used as a minimum tax credit in prior tax years.

-Line 24 - Enter the minimum tax credit used in prior periods related to columns A and B respectively.
+Enter the minimum tax credit used in prior periods related to columns A and B respectively.

-Line 25 - Column A - Subtract line 24 from line 22.
+Subtract line 24 from line 22.

+Column B

-Column B - Subtract line 24 from line 23.
+Subtract line 24 from line 23.

-Line 26 - Column A - Enter amount from column A, line 25
+Enter amount from column A, line 25

+Column B

-Column B - Multiply the amount shown in column B, line 23 by 20% (.20).
+Multiply the amount shown in column B, line 23 by 20% (.20).

-Line 27 - If your franchise tax for this tax year is based on your entire net income base, from the total credit available (line 26, column C), enter the amount that will, after applying all other tax credits, reduce your tax to the higher of the fixed dollar minimum tax or the tax on the minimum taxable income base.
+If your franchise tax for this tax year is based on your entire net income base, you may apply all or part of the total credit available (line 26, column C).
+The amount of credit applied may not reduce your tax to less than the sum of (1) the highest of the tax on capital base (line 73), tax on minimum taxable income base (line 71), or fixed dollar minimum tax (line 74); plus (2) the tax on subsidiary capital (line 76).
 Enter a breakdown of the credit used in columns A and B, by applying the amount of the available Pre-1994 NOL component (line 26, column B) first and the adjusted minimum tax from prior years (line 26, column A) second.

-Schedule C, Part I Computation of Investment Capital and Investment
+Schedule C, Part I Computation of Investment Capital and Investment Allocation Percentage

-Allocation Percentage - The term "investment capital" means the value of the taxpayer's investments in stocks, bonds and other corporate or governmental securities, reduced by directly and indirectly attributable liabilities.
+The term "investment capital" means the value of the taxpayer's investments in stocks, bonds and other corporate or governmental securities, reduced by directly and indirectly attributable liabilities.
 Include in investment capital only those stocks, bonds or other securities that are:

-- stocks and similar corporate equity instruments, such as business trust certificates, and units in a publicly traded partnership taxable as a corporation pursuant to section 208.1 of the Tax Law; - (2) debt instruments (such as bonds) issued by the United States, the District of Columbia, and any state, territory or possession of the United States, any foreign country or any political subdivision or governmental instrumentality of the foregoing; - (3) qualifying corporate debt instruments (see Section I); - (4) options on any item described in (1), (2) or (3) above and not excluded from investment capital nor deemed to be cash (see Instruments Deemed Cash on page 14) or on a stock or bond index or on a futures contract on such an index, unless the options are purchased primarily to diminish the taxpayer's risk of loss from holding one or more positions in assets that constitute business or subsidiary capital; or - (5) stock rights and stock warrants not in the possession of the issuer.
+- stocks and similar corporate equity instruments, such as business trust certificates, and units in a publicly traded partnership taxable as a corporation pursuant to section 208.1 of the Tax Law; - (2) debt instruments (such as bonds) issued by the United States, the District of Columbia, and any state, territory or possession of the United States, any foreign country or any political subdivision or governmental instrumentality of the foregoing; - (3) qualifying corporate debt instruments (see Section I); - (4) options on any item described in (1), (2), or (3) above and not excluded from investment capital nor deemed to be cash (see Instruments Deemed Cash on page 22) or on a stock or bond index or on a futures contract on such an index, unless the options are purchased primarily to diminish the taxpayer's risk of loss from holding one or more positions in assets that constitute business or subsidiary capital; or - (5) stock rights and stock warrants not in the possession of the issuer.